 Determines whether the model is run in calibrate mode whereby months are simulated January – December with additional output to a log file (“Century-calibrate-log.csv”).
 The calibrate mode should only be used when simulating a single site due to the volume of screen output.
 The intention is to allow comparison to empirical data (e.g., NEE data from flux towers) where available.

 Note: In normal mode, months are simulated July – June and all disturbances occur between June and July.
-Because disturbances operate at an annual time step and Century at a monthly time step, I had to choose when disturbances should occur in the Century growth cycle.
+Because disturbances operate at an annual time step and Century at a monthly time step, it has to be predetermined when disturbances will occur in the Century growth cycle.
 Calibrate mode was set to January-December because a) that is the same as Century 4.5, and b) this cycle also matches the climate data from the various flux towers.

 Note: The calibrate mode should only be used when simulating a single site due to the volume of output.

+SpinupMortalityFraction

+Determines the fraction of mortality that occurs during initialization/ model spin-up.
+This can be adjusted to account for the mortality that would occur during model initialization (see section 1.4).

 Water Decay Function

 The WaterDecayFunction parameter determines the effect of moisture on decay rate can be either linear or based on a ratio.
 The Century 4.0 Help file states that linear option is to be when only the relative water content in the top 15 cm affects decay rates.
 If ratio, the ratio of rainfall to potential evaporation rate determines the effect of moisture on decay rates.